Risks, risk management and opportunities

 The Group’s reputation is a valuable asset which may be affected in part through the Group’s operations or actions and in part through the actions of external stakeholders.
 Products must deliver on the brand promise and be of high quality, safe and have a low negative impact on the environment when used by the customer.
 There is potential for reputational risk from non-compliance to product labeling standards or if there are cases of false advertising.

-Unsatisfied employees may potentially detract the Atlas Copco brand.
+Unsatisfied employees may potentially detract the Atlas Copco Group brand.

 - The Group actively engages in stakeholder dialogue.

-- Compulsory training in the Business Code of Practice includes the yearly signing of a compliance statement.
+- Compulsory training in the Code of Conduct includes the yearly signing of a compliance statement.

 - A clear and well known corporate identity and brand management.